Political Science (POLIT)

 Prerequisite: Admission to political science graduate program or permission.
 An interdisciplinary analysis of the nature of violence--from interpersonal to international--to enhance our capacity to reduce violence and other threats to liberty.
 (Formerly 3700:622)

-POLIT:630 Seminar in National Politics (3 Credits)
+POLIT 630 Seminar in National Politics (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Reading and research on formulation, development and implementation of national policy in one or more areas of contemporary significance.
 (Formerly 3700:630)

-POLIT:650 Seminar on Law, Punishment, & Politics: US & the World (3 Credits)
+POLIT 650 Seminar on Law, Punishment, & Politics: US & the World (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Reading and research on the multiple and contingent interconnections between law, punishment, politics, and power.
 (Formerly 3700:650)

-POLIT:655 Campaign and Election Law (3 Credits)
+POLIT 655 Campaign and Election Law (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Examines the legal environment for political campaigns.
 Topics include historical background, legal foundation, voting rights, filing requirements, campaign finance and political advertising (Formerly 3700:655)